-Your range top and oven, furnace and water heater operate on LP gas, while your refrigerator can operate on either LP gas or electricity.
-Warranty certificate registration cards, service instructions and other information are included in the Owner's Information Kit provided with the motor home.
-All information relating to your appliances should be kept readily available for easy reference.
+Your range top, oven, and furnace operate on LP gas, while your refrigerator and water heater can operate on either LP gas or electricity.
+Warranty certificate registration cards, service instructions and otherinformation are included in the Owner's Information Kit provided with the motor home.
+All informationrelating to your appliances should be kept readily available for easy reference.